kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 - In option 2 and 3, **Metadata hosts represent a consistent hashing ring.**
 #### Backend Service
 - Is database an option?
 Yes, it is.
 But not the best one and let me explain why.
 	- We are building a distributed message queue, a system that should be able to handle a very high throughput.
 And this means that all this throughput will be offloaded to the database.
 In other words, a problem of building a distributed message queue becomes a problem of building a database that can handle high throughput.
 And we know that highly-available and scalable databases exist out there.
 	- Store in memory or file system, As we may need to store messages for days or even weeks, we need a more durable storage, like a local disk.
 At the same time newly arrived messages may live in memory for a short period of time or until memory on the backend host is fully utilized.
+- How do we replicate data?
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDI4Njc1NTcsLTE5MzQ3OTg0NjMsLT
-E0NDA5MzAxODddfQ==
+eyJoaXN0b3J5IjpbLTQ0NDM0MTEyNSwtMTkzNDc5ODQ2MywtMT
+Q0MDkzMDE4N119
 -->